 For instance, you have done several projects for big tech companies and now you want to share the knowledge and experience you learned.
-Despite having the technical skills and background, you cannot just easily teach programming.
+Despite having the technical skills and background, you cannot just easily teach programming test.
 So instead, you start small.

 You can help college students with their projects, teach coding for kids, or even create an educational video on YouTube.
 Whatever it is that would help jump-start your journey in teaching, you should do it.

 This way, you would be able to gain experience, learn the ropes of teaching programming, and make others listen to what you have to say.